sktime/enhancement-proposals/steps/08_benchmarking/step.md

 ## Introduction

-The current implementation of the benchmarking module in sktime suffers from several limiations.
+The current implementation of the benchmarking module in sktime suffers from several limitations.

 * It is not compatible with forecasting tasks;
 * It does not support custom benchmarking workflows, users are forced into a set of default choices;
-* It does not support different paralelization options.
+* It does not support different parallelization options.

 For a preliminary discussion of some initial enhancement ideas for the benchmarking module [see this issue on Github.](https://github.com/alan-turing-institute/sktime/issues/141)